StackVista/stackstate-docs/configure/health/send-health-data/transactional_increments.md

 ## JSON property: "health"

-Health can be sent to the Rancher Observability Receiver API using the `"health"` property of the [common JSON object](send-health-data.md#common-json-object).
+Health can be sent to the SUSE Observability Receiver API using the `"health"` property of the [common JSON object](send-health-data.md#common-json-object).

 {% tabs %}
 {% tab title="Example health `transactional_increments` JSON" %}